bigmlcom/python/docs/index.rst

     source = api.create('source', './data/iris.csv')
     source = api.update(source, {"name": "my new source name"})

-Note that these methods don't need the ``api.ok`` to be called to wait for the resource to be finished.
-The method waits internally for it and by default.
+Note that these methods don't need the ``api.ok`` method to be called to wait for the resource to be finished.
+The method waits internally for it by default.
 This can be avoided by using  ``finished=False`` as one of the arguments.